KCisSICKnasty/SICKnasty-FO4/README.md

 *SICKNASTY - FO4 WILL ONLY WORK FOR STEAM INSTALLATIONS OF THE GAME!!!
 It requires the NextGen content, but then uses Simple Fallout 4 Downgrader to roll back the update and keep the content.
 GOG is not supported, sorry! :(

-**This list started off with The Midnight Ride for a stable base to build off of.
-I followed the instructions there to install MO2, BethiniPie, and all the other tools you'll need outside of what's included here.
-For redundancy sake, I wont cover any of the install steps or anything there since it would just be me repeating it (literally, copy and pasting).
-This modlist assumes that you've at least looked at that.
-If you ever decide to start your own list, I cannot recommend it enough for the base.

 ***This mod list is VERY big.
 The BA2 limit was hit a long time ago & you'll probably be confused if you try to open it without reading this.
 Like, "Why didn't I wait forever for the menu to load?
 Why is the game not letting me start?"
 We sacrifice the infinite darkness of waiting for the game to start & show the Bethesda logo in exchange for what
 I'd like to call, "watching the Audio load".
 Once the main menu opens, and you can navigate to settings, do so and you'll notice that you can alter any of them except for